skatsuta/athenai/README.md

 ## Usage

-#### Note: config option flags
+#### Note: option flags

-In this section, I suppose we have set up [the default configuration file](#default-configuration-file-optional-) already and I omit config option flags to describe the main usage simply.
+In this section, it is assumed that you have already set up [the default configuration file](#default-configuration-file-optional-recommended), and option flags are omitted in order to describe the main usage as simply as possible.
-If you haven't done it yet or want to override the default values in the config file, run a command with flags like this:
+If you haven't done it yet or want to override the default values in your config file, run a command with flags like this:

 ```
 $ athenai run \